 Be careful if you are grabbing a snack on a trip interstate – many states still prohibit paying with your phone unless your engine is turned off.

-It is still an offence under section 300 of the Road Rules 2014 to use a mobile phone illegally while driving.
+Under section 300 of the Road Rules 2014, it is still an offence to use a mobile phone illegally while driving.

 The rule states that the driver of a vehicle must not use a mobile phone while their vehicle is moving or is stationary but not parked unless: